-Spectrum provides cable internet services throughout most of the Township.
+Spectrum provides cable internet services throughout most of the Township though services vary based on location

 According to the Livingston County Broadband Data Collection (March 2022), the fastest internet speeds available in the Township is considered "broadband" by the Federal Communications Commission, with 25 Mbps download and 3 Mbps upload.
 No areas are shown as having 100 Mbps download and 20 Mbps upload, which is considered the threshold for "broadband" by industry experts.